Miyazaki’s Taiyo no Tamago (Sun Egg) mango is the most expensive fruit in Japan — premium-grade single mangoes can hit ¥10,000 at department stores.

 - Allergies: mango is in the cashew/poison-ivy family — kids with cashew allergies should test small first

-- Take-home mango: ¥3,000–8,000 per fruit; pack in checked luggage with cooler if flying
+- Take-home mango: ¥3,000–8,000 per fruit; pack in checked luggage with a cooler if flying

-- Reservations: peak season weekends fill up by 11:00 — go early
+- Reservations: peak-season weekends fill up by 11:00 — go early

 - Cash + card: most cafes take cards; carry cash for farm direct sales